cgardesey/SmartSecurity/README.md

 The application consists of multiple fragments, each showcasing a different Android component or feature.
 Use the navigation drawer to switch between fragments and explore the different features.

+If you're looking to integrate with a smartsecuity hardware project, make sure to check out the the repository [corresponding ariduino firmware](https://github.com/cgardesey/Arduino-Projects/tree/6081e6e4ac8a747e5fff8c71dcf9dd85fc328a83/Smart_Security) for detailed instructions.

 ## License

 Smart Security project is licensed under the [MIT License](LICENSE).
 Feel free to use it as a reference or starting point for your own projects.